-The Employment Agreement, which replaced the Service Agreement provides for (A) a three-year term, (B) an annual base salary of \$425,000, subject to periodic review and increase; (C) eligibility for bonus compensation at the discretion of the Board, with a target bonus of 50% of annual base salary; (D) eligibility for equity compensation at the discretion of the Board, generally on the same terms and conditions as other senior executive officers (although the award size can vary); (E) other ancillary benefits, including benefits under the Company's welfare benefit programs generally as provided to other senior executive officers and use of a Company-owned car; (F) continuing ancillary benefits applicable to German executives or German expatriates, including minimum contributions to maintain eligibility for the statutorily required pension and health insurances and life insurance programs, and specified airfare for personal travel; (G) housing expenses and relocation expenses, each as approved by the Company's chief executive officer, and (H) an income tax gross-up, such that Mr. Oldorff will pay the income taxes that he would have paid had he been an employee of the German Subsidiary and residing in Germany, and the Company will reimburse Oldorff for the income tax amounts payable in excess thereof.
+The Oldorff Contract provides for (A) a three-year term (however, on October 3, 2017 the term was extended until July 1, 2019), (B) an initial annual base salary of \$425,000, subject to periodic review and increase; (C) eligibility for bonus compensation, with a target bonus of 50% of annual base salary; (D) eligibility for equity compensation at the discretion of the Board, generally on the same terms and conditions as other senior executive officers (although the award size can vary); (E) other ancillary benefits, including benefits under the Company's welfare benefit programs generally as provided to other senior executive officers and use of a Company-owned car; (F) continuing ancillary benefits applicable to German executives or German expatriates, including minimum contributions to maintain eligibility for the statutorily required pension and health insurances and life insurance programs, and specified airfare for personal travel; (G) housing expenses and relocation expenses, each as approved by the Company's chief executive officer, and (H) an income tax gross-up, such that Mr. Oldorff will pay the income taxes that he would have paid had he been an employee of the German Subsidiary and residing in Germany and the Company will reimburse Oldorff for the income tax amounts payable in excess thereof.

-In the event of any termination of the Employment Agreement, Mr. Oldorff shall be entitled to specified repatriation benefits (including flights to Germany, freight to Germany on household goods and brokerage commissions on the sale of his U.S. home) estimated to be worth approximately \$150,000 in the aggregate, in addition to any earned but not paid compensation and any vested benefits at the time of such termination.
-In addition, in the event of any termination of the Employment Agreement other than a termination for Cause (as defined therein) or a resignation by Mr. Oldroff, Mr. Oldroff shall be entitled to severance under the Company's severance policy in effect at the time of termination of the Employment Period (as defined therein), subject to the his execution and delivery of a release agreement in favor of the Company and its officers, directors, affiliates, and representatives.
-In addition, see "-Equity Awards" above for a description of the value of acceleration of unvested equity awards held by Mr. Oldorff as of December 31, 2015.
+In the event of any termination of the Oldorff Contract, Mr. Oldorff shall be entitled to specified repatriation benefits (including flights to Germany, freight to Germany of household goods and brokerage commissions on the sale of his U.S. home) estimated to be worth approximately \$150,000 in the aggregate, in addition to any earned but not paid compensation and any vested benefits at the time of such termination.
+In addition, in the event of any termination of the Oldorff Contract other than a termination for "cause" (as defined therein) or a resignation by Mr. Oldorff, Mr. Oldorff shall be entitled to lump sum severance under the Company's severance policy in effect at the time of such termination, subject to his execution and delivery of a release agreement in favor of the Company and its officers, directors, affiliates, and representatives.
+In addition, see "-Equity Awards" above for a description of the value of acceleration of unvested equity awards held by Mr. Oldorff as of December 31, 2017.